rytilahti/python-miio/README.md

 Thanks for the nice people over [ioBroker forum](http://forum.iobroker.net/viewtopic.php?f=23&t=4898) who figured out the encryption to make this possible.

+### Adding support for other devices

+Although this library (and tool) currently only supports the vacuum cleaner, some other Xiaomi products use the same [underlying communication protocol](https://github.com/OpenMiHome/mihome-binary-protocol), so *patches for supporting other Xiaomi devices using the same protocol are welcome!*

+The [miio javascript library](https://github.com/aholstenson/miio) contains some hints on devices which could be supported, however, the Xiaomi Smart Home gateway ([Home Assistant component](https://github.com/lazcad/homeassistant) already work in progress) as well as Yeelight bulbs ([python-yeelight](https://gitlab.com/stavros/python-yeelight/) supports them when the developer mode is activated) are currently not in the scope.

 # Features

 * Basic functionality, including starting, stopping, pausing, locating.